CasperCX/Reddit-clone/README.md

 # Reddit-clone
-A reddit / forum clone on the blockchain
+A reddit clone running on the Ethereum blockchain